The Hall of Presidents

-The Hall of Presidents is an attraction located in Liberty Square at the Magic Kingdom at Walt Disney World.
-The attraction is a multi-media presentation featuring Audio-Animatronic figures of all 45 individuals who have served as President of the United States.
-It opened on October 1, 1971, along with the rest of the Magic Kingdom, housed in a building resembling Philadelphia's Independence Hall.
-A short film is presented for the first portion of the show, with Abraham Lincoln reciting the Gettysburg Address.
-A stage presentation of all the presidents in Audio-Animatronic form follows the short film, with George Washington reciting a speech, before the incumbent president of the United States recites the oath of office.
-It was also the final project Disney Legend Ub Iwerks worked on.
+The Hall of Presidents is a theater attraction located in Liberty Square at in Magic Kingdom Park at the Walt Disney World Resort.
+The attraction is a multimedia presentation featuring Audio-Animatronic figures of all 45 individuals who have served as president of the United States.
+Originally conceived by Walt Disney as an attraction for Disneyland Park in California, the show opened on October 1, 1971, along with the rest of the Magic Kingdom.